moniburnejko/ecommerce-etl-dq/validation/validation-walkthrough.md

 # validation walkthrough
-this document describes the complete data quality (dq) validation process applied after the etl stage in the **ecommerce etl + dq** project.
+this document describes the complete data quality (dq) validation process applied after the etl stage in the **e-commerce etl + dq** project.
 it explains how validation rules are defined, executed, and aggregated across all business entities.

 ## overview